Anita-91/Phonepe_Pulse_Data_Visualization/README.md

 Libraries to import :: git , streamlit , pandas, pymysql, plotly, requests

 CONCLUSION:
-        This project aim is to develop a user-friendly Streamlit application that utilizes the Google API to extract information on a YouTube channel, stores it in a MYSQL database, and enables users to search for channel information and finally done data visualization to identify trends, get business insights and make predictions for future, and improve decision-making.
+       The result of this project will be a live geo visualization dashboard that displays information and insights from the Phonepe pulse Github repository in an interactive and visually appealing manner.